-

 Convicted of a felony and currently serving a court-ordered sentence of imprisonment.

-*You may register to vote if you are at least 16 years old but cannot vote in the primary election unless you will be at least 18 years old by the next general election.
+*You may register to vote if you are at least 16 years old but cannot vote in the 2024 General election unless you will be at least 18 years old on Tuesday, November 5, 2024.

 How to register: You may register to vote, update your registration and/or change your party affiliation online, or in person at any of the following:

 Registration deadlines: Registration officially closes 21 days before an election.
-For the 2024 Primary Election, this deadline is Tuesday, April 23.
+For the 2024 General Election, this deadline is Tuesday, October 15.

 Same day registration: Maryland law allows residents to register to vote and/or update their address in person at early voting sites and at their voting precinct on election day.
 Party affiliation may not be changed.
 Bring a document that proves where you live, such as your MVA-issued license, ID card, or change of address card, or your paycheck, bank statement, utility bill, or other government document with your name and new address.